rishisethia258/Endgem/README.md

 ### Setup Guide

 Mysql database is used.
-The database has the three columns namely, DisplayName , TotalDownloads and location;
+The database has four tables namely course1 , course2 ,course3 and course4 each having the same table description , that three columns namely, DisplayName , TotalDownloads and location;

 <table>
 	<thead>